Table of contents

 Fighting Fossil Fuel – New Acland Coal Stage 3

-The Oakey Coal Action Alliance (OCAA), founded in 2007, fought the plans by New Acland Coal (NAC) for a Stage 3 expansion at their mine west of Brisbane.
+The Oakey Coal Action Alliance (OCAA), founded in 2007, fought plans by New Acland Coal (NAC) for a Stage 3 expansion of their coal mine west of Brisbane.
 OCAA and NAC became engaged in a legal and political battle.
-I was happy to support OCAA in the fight against Stage 3 of the mine going ahead.
+I was happy to support OCAA in the fight to stop Stage 3 of the mine going ahead.

 - Farmers’ critical groundwater supplies were at risk.

 - A high risk of the project exceeding air quality limits unless so-far unproven controls were in place.

 - Complaints about coal dust and noise levels and requests for data have fallen effectively on deaf ears for the past decade, including more than 100 complaints to New Hope and 30 to the state environment department.”

 No Life Without Water